 Dublin, a UNESCO City of Literature, takes pride in its literary heroes and is filled with landmarks in their honor.
 Bronze statues of iconic writers pepper the streets, like poet Patrick Kavanagh on the Grand Canal and Oscar Wilde in Merrion Square.
 Samuel Beckett is remembered with a bridge over the River Liffey while a theatre in Trinity College recalls Booker prizewinner Anne Enright.

 Think like a wise man but communicate in the language of the people.

 Another way we celebrate our literary culture?
 Festivals.
-Each year, events like the Beckett festival in Fermanagh and Bloomsday in Dublin commemorate Ireland’s most renowned authors with performances, readings and workshops for aspiring writers.
+Each year, events like Yeats Day and Bloomsday in Dublin commemorate Ireland’s most renowned authors with performances, readings and workshops for aspiring writers.

 Need we spell it out any more?